hackle/blog-rust/raw/blog-rewrite-in-rust.md

 This section is mostly a rant.

 If you have not been put off using functions yet, surely `async / await` and `Future` will.
 To start off, `Rocket`, the web framework I use for this blog, does not allow blocking http request, at least with the `reqwest` crate (library) I am using.
-This is sure great for best practices but it took me a while to get [the tell-off](https://rust-lang.github.io/async-book/01_getting_started/03_state_of_async_rust.html#compatibility-considerations) that it's not the easiest to combine async and sync code.
+This is great for best practices but it took me a while to get [the tell-off](https://rust-lang.github.io/async-book/01_getting_started/03_state_of_async_rust.html#compatibility-considerations) that it's not the easiest to combine async and sync code.

 Now this does not really surprise me that much - C# enforces that pretty well, if not at the language level, the community does a great job at promoting the idea "async all the way".
 So I have reasons to believe this is a good thing.
+(I am also not a fan of NOT colouring my functions.)

 I had the toughest time trying to return something like `impl Fn() -> Future<Output=String>`.
 First of all this is not valid syntax, it needs to be `impl Fn() -> impl Future<Output=String>` but nested `impl`s are not allowed so a type alias needs to be created for the `Future` type.

-Then in no uncertain terms it's made clear that a closure that returns a `Future` only allows `move |x| ...`, which also makes sense, as threading and asynchrony is involved here.
-But boy did that take a lot of struggle.
+Then in no uncertain terms it's made clear that a closure that returns a `Future` only allows `async move |x| ...`, which also makes sense, as threading and asynchrony is involved here.
+But boy was that a struggle.

 The saving grace is `Rocket` supports `async` really well.
 One example being handlers functions can be either sync or async, and can be combined heterogenously `.mount("/", routes![health, index, blog_post])`.

-For what seems to be an arbitrary decision, `async` cannot be used in an trait.
+For what seems to be an arbitrary decision, `async` cannot be used in traits.
 This again caught me off guard as I was trying to create a common "interface" for loading markdown files from one of two sources: the local file system (sync) and over HTTP (async).
 This is not a big problem and the alternative is a slight bit of code duplication but imagine this can be a source of annoyance if one has to deal with `async` a lot.

 # struct and implementation